Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Benchmark for Semantic Segmentation under Optical Aberrations

 \subsection{Virtual Prototype Lens}

-We construct \emph{Virtual Prototype Lens (VPL)} groups based on the proposed simulation pipeline to transform clear images to corrupted ones under various aberration distributions.
+We construct \emph{Virtual Prototype Lens (VPL)} groups based on the proposed simulation pipeline to transform clear images to corrupted ones under various aberration distributions, as shown in Fig~\ref{fig:benchmark}.
 To further investigate semantic segmentation under different severity of aberrations, we set up four aberration levels for CSL and HRDL respectively.
 The level is defined according to the shape (distribution of Zernike coefficients) and the kernel size (distribution of radius of spot diagram) of PSFs.
 Concretely, C1 to C4 are incremental levels for CSL, whereas an additional level C5 provides a hybrid set of C1 to C4 for comprehensive evaluation.
 Similarly, H1 to H5 are set for HRDL.

-In detail, the curves of Zernike coefficients of different MOS samples, as a function of FoVs, are statistically analyzed, based on which we set the range and curve trend of Zernike coefficients for each level.
-In the same way, the random range of each aberration level for radius of spot diagram is also established.
-For detailed statistics, please refer to the supplementary material.
+In detail, the curves of different Zernike coefficients of real MOS samples under different severity of aberrations, as a function of FoVs, are statistically analyzed.
+Then, we set up the range and curve trend of Zernike coefficients for each level based on the statistical analysis.
+In the same way, the random range of each aberration level for the radius of the spot diagram is also established.
+For detailed statistics of real MOS samples, please refer to the Appendix.

-Supplied with the statistics, we generate random distributions of Zernike coefficients over $128$ normalized FoVs to describe the phase function in Eq.~\ref{eq:zernike}, \ie~different VPLs of CSL and HRDL.
-In the case of CSL (the same is true for HRDL), we produce five VPL samples for C1-C4 respectively and twenty samples for C5, where the samples in C5 are not duplicated with those in C1-C4.
-Hence, we can generate simulated results under different behaviors and levels of aberrations for any clear image, as shown in Fig.~\ref{fig:intro}(a).
+Supplied with the random range, we generate random distributions of Zernike coefficients over $128$ normalized FoVs to describe the phase function in Eq.~\ref{eq:zernike}, \ie~different VPLs of CSL and HRDL.
+In the case of CSL (the same is true for HRDL), we produce five VPL samples for C1-C4 respectively.
+Then, we fine-tune the ranges of four levels and generate five new samples for each level to produce C5, where the samples in C5 are not duplicated with those in C1-C4, serving as an additional hybrid level.
+Hence, in Fig.~\ref{fig:benchmark}, we generate simulated results under different behaviors and levels of aberrations for any clear image datasets via VPL samples.